Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 You can't pin that on him.

-Yeah, but, I mean, people were offended.
+Yeah, but I mean, people were offended.

-scared some children dare we repeat no oh no no mich Michael.
-Michael will be cancelled if he keeps falling asleep on planes.
+Be cancelled if he keeps falling asleep on planes.

-You got to stay awake on planes, mate.
+You've got to stay awake on planes, mate.

 I know a lot of people try and take things to help them go to sleep on a plane,

-especially long flights.
+especially along flights.

 I'm going to need you to do the opposite.